To work with assay data in LabKey, it is helpful to review some of the terminology used to describe the various grouping

 The Runs grid provides a number of links to manage and explore the assay data:

 - Clicking a link in the Assay Id column, such as "Run4", takes you to the Results grid for that run.

-- Clicking in the Flag column toggles the flag indicating there is a need to review the run for possible problems.
+- Clicking the Flag icon toggles the flag indicating there is a need to review the run for possible problems.
 When you flag a row, you may enter a comment.
 A flagged row shows a colored icon; hover to see the comment entered.

 - Clicking the Flow Chart icon (in the unnamed column between Flag and Assay Id) takes you to details about the run, including a graphical representation of the run.
 For example, clicking the graph link for Run1 shows the following.
 Notice that the graph assumes that each unique date in the assay data represents a different specimen.

 - Return to the assay runs grid using the back button in your browser, or by clicking the folder link Assay Tutorial, then GenericAssay in the assay list.

 The Results grid shows actual assay data originally encoded in the Excel files, now captured by the assay design.